MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/perf-test/rsat/rsat-tutorial.md

 #### quit

 Closes the application.
-This command is useful only when the applications is running in interactive mode.
+This command is useful only when the application is running in interactive mode.

 ``Microsoft.Dynamics.RegressionSuite.ConsoleApp``**``quit``**